s-sd/task-amenability/README.md

 `x_{set}` are the input images and `y_{set}` are ground truth labels for the target task.
 The dimensions of `x_{set}` must be `samples x height x width x channels` in the case that image data is being used; `img_shape` must then be a tuple `(height, width, channels)` (non-image data may be used as input in which case `img_shape` will be the shape of the a single non-image data sample, however, we have not tested our code with non-image data).
 The shape of `y_{set}` must be the number of samples along the first dimension and the other dimensions depend on the target task.
 As an example, if the labels are binary classification labels then `y_set` must have the shape `samples x 1`.

 The `task_predictor` can be a simple neural network model which has inputs of the shape `img_shape` and it must perform the target task, therefore, the output shape depends on the target task.
-For a binary image classification task, a model can be created and compiled as follows:
+For a binary image classification task, a model can be created and compiled as follows (note that this is just an example model to demonstrate the functionality of the interface, we did not tune the architecture or any hyper-parameters for this model and we do not recommend the use of this model for any target task, please see `pneumoniamnist_experiment.py` for an example of a larger model which was used in one of our experiments):

 ```
 from keras import layers